 Test them outEach shoe is made differently, so even if one pair has all the features you theoretically need, you still want to wear them for a bit before purchasing.
 That’s why I like shopping in a store made for runners like Fleet Feet where you can actually run in a pair of sneakers before committing to them.

-Now, about that last tip...I want you to try your shoes before you buy them.
-But I also want you to do so the right way, so you don't pick up a nasty foot infection from the last person who tried on those same shoes.
+Now, about that last tip...we want you to try your shoes before you buy them.
+But we also want you to do so the right way, so you don't pick up a nasty foot infection from the last person who tried on those same shoes.
 So here's how we're going to protect your feet:

 3 Ways to Safely Try on Shoes

-The last thing I want is to send you to the shoe store, only to discover you've brought home an unwelcome surprise like a foot or toenail infection!
+The last thing we want is to send you to the shoe store, only to discover you've brought home an unwelcome surprise like a foot or toenail infection!